daniperez/CMakeLists.txt/README.md

 # Super Include

-The original idea was to provide a ``github_include`` that would allow to include scripts located in github.com (or bitbucket.org or wherever).
-Since ``include`` has parent scope, that didn't work and I had to content with a macro that would download to a local folder and set module path's accordingly.
+The original idea was to provide a ``github_include`` macro that would allow to include scripts located in github.com (or bitbucket.org or wherever).
+Since ``include`` has parent scope, that didn't work and I had to content myself with a macro that would download the module to a local folder and set module path's accordingly.

 Just include ``SuperInclude.cmake`` and call the provided macros.
 After using SuperInclude, you'll still have to do an ``include`` of your module